ChillyVanilly77/ChillyVanilly77/README.md

-- 👋 Hi, I’m @ChillyVanilly77
+- 👋 Hi, I’m Chilly!
 - 👀 I’m interested in algorithms, programming languages, building cool stuff with modern tech, K8s/OpenShift/etc, and much much more!
 - 🌱 I’m currently learning a bit more lower level things about OS, Rust and Kotlin
-- 💞️ I’m looking to collaborate on interesting projects be it small or bit.
-I would like to get more into Fuchsia in the near future!
+- 💞️ I’m looking to collaborate on interesting projects be it small or big.
 - 📫 Your can reach me via here, by E-Mail or via Discord `Chilly_Vanilly#7099`
 - 💻 I am familiar with ...
   - container orchestrator tools such as Kubernetes and OpenShift
   - OCI (a.k.a "Docker") images and how to build them (even within the OpenShift platform) which sorta implies familiarity also with how Linux works etc
-  - the programming languages C++, Java, Python, Groovy, TypeScript (and JS although I very much prefer TS over JS), Rust and Kotlin
+  - the programming languages Rust, C++, Java, Kotlin, Python, Groovy, TypeScript (and JS although I very much prefer TS over JS)
   - the "web trio" (JS + (S)CSS + HTML)

 <!---